 Besides Cash Withdrawals (also known as Cash Disbursements or Cash Advancements), ATMs typically support other financial management transactions, such as Balance Inquiry.
-Although these are not considered "EMV transactions13", EMV-defined steps (in italics; see Section 7 for more information on any of these steps), can be used to initiate these transaction types, such as Application Selection, Initiate Application Processing, and Read Application Data.
-To support the current known requirements of payment networks, the CVM (see Section 7.7) should continue to be Online PIN14.
+Although these are not considered "EMV transactions16", EMV-defined steps (in italics; see Section 7 for more information on any of these steps), can be used to initiate these transaction types, such as Application Selection, Initiate Application Processing, and Read Application Data.
+To support the current known requirements of payment networks, the CVM (see Section 7.7) should continue to be Online PIN17.
 The issuer likely will validate the transaction initiated at the ATM using Card Authentication Method as part of online processing.
 For these transactions, the device would not use the EMV-defined Terminal Risk Management or Terminal Action Analysis.
 Completion will always consist of generating an AAC, to ensure that counters are not improperly reset.

-Special transactions can be implemented specifically to support Issuer-to-Card Script Processing, such as PIN Change.
-15
+Special transactions can be implemented specifically to support Issuer-to-Card Script Processing, such as PIN Change.18

 Reading of information or requests for identification or authentication can be done using EMV functions.
-To ensure proper controls remain in place, functions that would affect risk management or update counters should not be executed, except by defined EMV transactions (Cash Withdrawal)16.
+To ensure proper controls remain in place, functions that would reset offline counters should not be executed (e.g., requesting a Transaction Certificate), except by defined EMV transactions (e.g., Cash Withdrawal)19.